-ROUTE 66 is an incomparable 70ft LOA all carbon/kevlar cruising sloop built in 1993 by Eric Goetz in Bristol, Rhode Island.
-Designed by Lars Bergstrom and Sven Ridder, she is a very comfortable, tough, water-ballasted, livaboard cruiser that is easily sailed, managed and maintained by a couple without professional crew.
-She has a very simple fixed cutter rig with no backstays and a super clean deck layout with all anchoring gear, sporting equipment, tender and back-up emergency rudder in dedicated and spacious belowdecks compartments.
+ROUTE 66 is an incomparable 70ft LOA, center cockpit, all carbon/kevlar cruising sloop built in 1993 by Eric Goetz in Bristol, Rhode Island.
+Designed by B&R Design & Engineering (Lars Bergstrom and Sven Ridder), she is a very comfortable, rugged, water-ballasted, liveaboard cruiser that is easily sailed, managed and maintained by a couple without professional crew.
+She has a very simple fixed cutter rig with no backstays and a super clean deck layout with all anchoring gear, sporting equipment, tender and back-up rudder in dedicated and spacious belowdecks compartments.
 All running rigging is fully controlled from a secure center cockpit that has organized stowage for every line.
-Hydraulic primary winches are set up to handle high loads and the same system also controls the highly efficient lifting keel.
-There is a roll-in, roll-out dingy garage (no lifting required) that contains an Avon 3.4 RIB with a 15hp Yamaha outboard motor attached.
-A dingy fueling station with a 40 gallon tank for gasoline is nearby.
-There is a fold down step to the dingy garage and water surface off the transom.
+Hydraulic primary winches are set up to handle high loads and the same system also lifts the highly efficient keel, coverting a deep draft offshore passagemaker into a shoal draft cruiser.
+There is a roll-in, roll-out dinghy garage (no lifting required) that contains an Avon 3.4 RIB with a 15hp Yamaha outboard motor attached.
+A dinghy fueling station with a 30 gallon tank for gasoline is nearby.
+There is a fold down step off the transom to the dingy garage and water surface (no ladder required for swimming).
 She has a retractable anchoring sprit with an all chain rode and electric windlass.
 She carries only asymmetric spinnakers that fly from a second bowsprit that may be extended 12ft out from the bow.
-The bright interior is home to every amenity, is consistent with a yacht of her caliber and features 270+ degree views from the main cabin, galley, dinette and very complete nav station with an inside electronic helm.
+The bright, minimalist interior is home to every amenity, is consistent with a yacht of her caliber and features 270+ degree views from the main cabin, galley, dinette and very complete nav station with an inside electronic helm.
 There are dual and backup electric autopilots.
-She has a 110hp Yanmar turbo-diesel that drives a 24” Flex-o-Fold propellor, 4kw Fisher- Panda genset, Spectra fully automatic watermaker, reverse cycle heat and A/C, KVH broadband satellite phone with internet and HDTV, Sony stereo radio and CD player, complete PC workstation, fresh water head and washing machine and dryer.
+She has a 110hp Yanmar turbo-diesel that drives a 3-blade, 24” Flex-o-Fold propellor, 4.2kw Fisher- Panda genset, Spectra fully automatic watermaker, reverse cycle heat and A/C, KVH broadband satellite phone with internet and HDTV, Sony stereo radio and CD player, complete PC workstation, fresh water head and space for a washing machine and dryer.
 All systems are cleanly installed for ready access and easy maintainance.
-She has been thoroughly tested, continuously upgraded and is in flawless condition.
+She has been thoroughly tested, continuously upgraded and is in flawless mechanical and structural condition.

 Bill and Carol